Multiple Myeloma

 • Immunocompromised due to:

-• Decrease in the number of normal immunoglobulins
+• Decrease in number of normal immunoglobulins

 • Qualitative and quantitative defects in T- and B-cell subsets